-- 1. Press ENTER. - 2.
-Press and hold the or key until the required character appears. - 4.
-When the password is completed, enable the "OK" button with + and press enter and press enter.
+- 1. Press ENTER - 2.
+Press and hold the or key until the required character appears. - 3.
+To obtain additional characters, press $\longrightarrow$ and select the character with $\bigvee$ or $\bigtriangleup$ . - 4.
+When the password is completed, press the "OK" button with + and press and press.
 Select "Cancel" to cancel the operation.